 CTO

-Pre-authentication Directory Traversal that reads local files — exploitation, detection, and containment policies
+Pre-auth Directory Traversal that Reads Local Files — exploitation, detection, and containment policies

 TL;DR

-This is a re-exploration of CVE-2021-43798, which is a pre-auth path traversal vulnerability in the endpoint /public/plugins/<plugin-id>/... of Grafana 8.x.
-An attacker can read local files from the server/container (e.g., /etc/grafana/grafana.ini, /var/lib/grafana/grafana.db, /proc/self/environ) using valid plugin IDs — many come by default, making exploitation trivial.
-Versions 8.0.0-beta1 to 8.3.0 are affected; the fix was released in 8.0.7 / 8.1.8 / 8.2.7 / 8.3.1.
-Update immediately.
-If that’s not possible right now, mitigate with WAF/rewrites blocking ../, restrict exposure, and apply NetworkPolicies and Admission Policies to reduce the surface area and impact.
+This is a re-exploitation of CVE-2021-43798, which is a path traversal pre-auth on the /public/plugins/<plugin-id>/... endpoint of Grafana 8.x.
+An attacker can read local files from the server/container (e.g.: /etc/grafana/grafana.ini, /var/lib/grafana/grafana.db, /proc/self/environ) using valid plugin IDs — many come by default, making exploitation trivial.
+The affected versions are 8.0.0-beta1 to 8.3.0; the fix was released in 8.0.7 / 8.1.8 / 8.2.7 / 8.3.1.
+Please update immediately.
+If you cannot do it now, mitigate with WAF/rewrites blocking ../, restrict exposure, and apply NetworkPolicies and Admission Policies to reduce surface and impact.

-You might think that this CVE no longer makes sense, but there are still MANY outdated environments and at the same time, many targeted attacks against them, as shown by greynoise.
+You might think that this CVE no longer makes sense, but there are still MANY outdated environments, and at the same time, many targeted attacks on them, as shown by greynoise.

 Phase 1 — What is the problem in this CVE